MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-visualization-customize-x-axis-and-y-axis.md

 ## Customizing visualizations with dual Y axes

 Some visualizations can benefit from having two Y axes.
 Combo charts are a good example.
-Before we can format dual Y axes, we'll create a combo chart that cpmpares trends for sales and gross margin.
+Before we can format dual Y axes, we'll create a combo chart that compares trends for sales and gross margin.

 ### Create a chart with two Y-Axes